clion0003/cv_morph/README.md

 # cv_morph
-reimplement of Morph function in OpenCV (https://github.com/Itseez/opencv/blob/master/modules/imgproc/src/morph.cpp)
+This is a simple implement of Morph function in OpenCV (https://github.com/Itseez/opencv/blob/master/modules/imgproc/src/morph.cpp)

 The morph function in OpenCV may make some faults when running on a virtual machine.
 I guess it is caused by the accelerated library of opencv.
 However, even I disable all accelerated library such as TBB, OpenMP, I still get the fault from the morph function.
 The fault is, when running an erode or a dilate function, the function executes weakly compared with the true result and it looks like the function didn't run at all!